“God is Great, God is Good!” But sometimes life is not.

 Third, it’s really easy to praise God in the sunshine, but a lot harder to praise Him in the storm.
 I spent a lot of time in prayer, begging for healthy babies, and then gave a huge prayer of thanksgiving when we made it over the next hump.
 I wonder all the time where my faith would be if the outcomes were different.
 Could I still praise His name?
 I still really struggle with this one.
 One of my favorite verses during this time was Daniel 3:17-18—”If we are thrown into the blazing furnace, the God we serve is able to save us from it, and he will rescue us from your hand, O king.
 But even if he does not, we want you to know, O king, that we will not serve your gods or worship the image of gold you have set up.”
 It’s not an easy one, but I prayed hard for “and even if He does not” to be my truth.

 Fourth and final, God is bigger than the stats.
 I’m a numbers person.
 I wanted to know percentages at each step of the way.
 What were the odds we would make it through unscathed?
 But God is sooo much bigger than that.
 God creates life, and I was limiting Him to surgical odds.
 You can’t place limits on the creator of the universe.

 So, in the end, God is Great, God is Good.
 But sometimes life isn’t.
 My hope and prayer for you is that through the storm you can remember that God is Good.

-Sarah lives in North Carolina with her husband and enjoys connecting with God through nature, worship, and community with others.
+Sarah is a wife, mom of twins, runner, biker, dog lover, and daughter of Christ.
+Balancing the life of a working mom, she runs on words of encouragement, baby snuggles, and caramel macchiatos.
 For more inspiration, you may enjoy listening to one of our Bible studies.
 Tune in to your favorite radio station, listen to our podcast on iTunes, or listen through TuneIn or Stitcher online radio.